 Bringing your own kayak

-Unless you own a foldable kayak, bringing your own to Raja Ampat isn’t really practical.
+Unless you own a foldable kayak, bringing your own boat to Raja Ampat isn’t really practical.

 Working with the project from its inception was another expatriate and longtime resident of Indonesia, Halim.
 An accomplished kayaker, Halim was keen to add Raja Ampat to the list of amazing Indonesian kayaking expeditions he had already undertaken and jumped at the chance to be one of the first to paddle out from Kri.
 Guided by Paulus Sauyai, Halim and paddling partner Sweena headed for the Kabui Passage and eventually decided to make a complete circumnavigation of Pulau Gam.
 You can see some great photos and read about this first Raja Ampat kayak expedition at Halim’s Playak page.

 Raja Ampat sea kayaking trip information

 - Kayak4Conservation offers a number of scheduled trips of varying lengths.

 - Both single and double sea kayaks are available.